gohugoio/hugo/content/getting-started/_index.md

 notesforauthors:
 ---

 The Hugo docs were completely reworked from the ground up in anticipation of v0.19.
-Included in the reboot was the concept of using a [single example site][] for code blocks and demo content in the documentation.
-Once you finish the [quick start][], be sure to read up on how [the Hugo docs have been optimized for rapid learning][].
+Included in the reboot was the concept of leveraging a [single example site][] from which to pull code blocks and demo content in the documentation.
+Once you finish the [quick start][], be sure to look into how [the Hugo docs have been optimized for rapid learning][].

 [quick start]: /getting-started/quick-start/
 [single example site]: /getting-started/using-the-hugo-docs/